- About GSE

 The Philadelphia Writing Project (PhilWP) believes that teachers are best supported when they are provided the space to explore their practice in a collaborative setting with other practitioners.
 Establishing inquiry-based communities to better the teaching of writing has been a central tenet of PhilWP’s work since 1986.

 The Leadership Inquiry Seminar is an open continuity program that provides a space for K-12 teachers in all disciplines to engage in an inquiry into how the arts can be infused into their classrooms and schools.
 This is an opportunity for teachers to collectively explore how their practice can be transformed through arts integration.
 Participants are awarded 25 Act 48 hourse from the Graduate School of Education upon successful completion of course requirements.
-This course begins in January 2013.

 Summer Institute II is offered as an advanced institute for teacher consultants who want to engage in or expand teacher research projects.
 The focus on teacher inquiry leads to the development of individual research questions that teacher consultants explore upon returning to their classrooms.
 Eight follow up sessions are held in the homes of the participants following the institute.
 The institute is open to teacher consultants who complete Summer Institute I. Participants also receive 3 continuing education credits and ACT 48 credits.